nbirkbeck/monoflow/README.md

 * Birkbeck, N., Cobzas, D., Jagersand, M. *Depth and Scene Flow from a Single Moving Camera*.
 International Symposium on 3D Data Processing, Visualization and Transmission (3DPVT) 2010. ([preprint](https://webdocs.cs.ualberta.ca/~dana/Papers/10_3dpvt_Birkbeck.pdf))

-Much of the code for our ICCV 2011 paper:
+Much of the code for our ICCV 2011 paper also lives in this repository:

 * N. Birkbeck, D. Cobzaş and M. Jägersand, *Basis constrained 3D scene flow on a dynamic proxy,* 2011 International Conference on Computer Vision, Barcelona, 2011, pp. 1967-1974 (https://ieeexplore.ieee.org/document/6126467).

-also lives in this repository.

 ## Directory structure